wanduvalentine/wanduvalentine/README.md

 - 👋 Hi, I’m @wanduvalentine
 - 👀 I’m interested in music & photography
-- 🌱 I’m currently studying for systems analyst at UNLa
+- 🌱 I’m currently studying Computer Science at UNLa
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I was studying a degree in audiovisuals but I got bored and decided to study for systems analyst
+- ⚡ Fun fact: I was studying a degree in audiovisuals but I got bored, lol

 <!---
 wanduvalentine/wanduvalentine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.